kwebio/kweb-core/docs/src/faq.md

 Please make sure to enable session affinity so that repeated requests from the same client end up at the same kweb instance.
-Kweb does not share it```s internal state between multiple instances, so it is important to make sure that each request from a single user ends up at always the same instance.
+Kweb does not share it's internal state between multiple instances, so it is important to make sure that each request from a single user ends up at always the same instance.